5 Employee Misclassification Penalties to Avoid

 When workers are classified as independent contractors, organizations avoid paying the benefits that most employees are entitled to such as health insurance, paid time off, and the employer’s side of payroll taxes.
 Regardless of whether or not misclassification is intentional, it puts organizations at risk for owing back taxes, benefits, and penalties for its misclassified workers.
 Here are five consequences of employee misclassification and what your company can do to remain compliant.

-1. Wage Claims
+1. Violations for Wage Claims

 There are a variety of tests and laws used to determine whether or not a worker should be classified as an employee or an independent contractor.
 The federal government, state government, and government agencies all apply different logic to determine classification, and these laws and tests lack uniformity.
 This complicates the hiring and vetting process as independent talent may be categorized as employees under one law, but as contractors under another.